chalana-b/Stroke-Prediction/README.md

 # Stroke Prediction
- Comparison of various Models and Interpretation using LIME and SHAP
+ Comparison of various Models and Interpretation using LIME and SHAP kernels